samishakoor/Online-Voting-System-Using-Multi-Threaded-Client-Server-Program/README.md

 Remeber:
 1. There must be two seperate consoles(one for server side and one for client side) opened at the same time for successfully running the program.
 2. Always run the server side first , and then run the client side.
-For example, first run the OVS_Server.c first and then run the OVS_Client.c
+For example, first run the OVS_Server.c and then run the OVS_Client.c